Community Leadership Course for Veterans™ (CLCV™) is a program for veterans in the region.

-The Community Leadership Course for Veterans™ (CLCV™) initiative aims to leverage the skills and experiences of post-9/11 veterans for the betterment of the broader Pittsburgh region.
-CLCV™ is a newer offering of our thirty-six year old organization which is recognized as the premier source for identification and connection of leaders across sectors with issues, each other, and with community needs/opportunities.
+The Community Leadership Course for Veterans™ (CLCV™) is a nationally recognized program that aims to leverage the skills and experiences of military veterans for the betterment of the broader Pittsburgh region.

 At least two letters of recommendation from individuals that are familiar with the applicant’s abilities and skills, are strongly recommended at the time of application.

-Due to the contributions of regional philanthropic organizations and Leadership Pittsburgh alumni, this course is being made available for a nominal tuition fee of $300.
+Due to the contributions of regional philanthropic organizations and Leadership Pittsburgh Inc. alumni, this course is being made available for a nominal tuition fee of $300.
 Tuition will be due upon acceptance.
 No application fee is required.
 The Leadership Pittsburgh Inc. Board of Directors does not want tuition to be a barrier to your application, as such scholarships may be made available.
-Please contact Marie Hamblett (firstname.lastname@example.org) for questions regarding tuition.

-Twelve to fourteen sessions held from July through November/December focus on exposing participants to the civilian/professional landscape and creating avenues for civic involvement as leaders in the community.
+Twelve to fourteen sessions held from May through September focus on exposing participants to the civilian/professional landscape and creating avenues for civic involvement as leaders in the community.

 Welcome Orientation and Reception – An orientation/welcome reception is held to kick off the program.
-(If possible based on prevailing health conditions.)
+Attendance is mandatory.

 Sessions – Participants meet for learning experiences on topics such as corporate landscape, nonprofit landscape, history of Pittsburgh, savvy networking and more.
 These sessions focus on topics that expose the participants to community leaders and issues.
 Leadership sessions typically take place on Tuesday evenings.
 Participants are expected to attend all regularly scheduled sessions in their entirety and earn sufficient credits to graduate.